girlscript/winter-of-contributing/C_CPP/Data Structures/Standard Template Library (Vectors, Maps etc)/readme.md

 **isEmpty** − check if queue is empty.
 ## Insert / Enqueue Operation
 Whenever an element is inserted into queue, priority queue inserts the item according to its order.
 Here we're assuming that data with high value has low priority.

 ![alt text](https://www.tutorialspoint.com/data_structures_algorithms/images/queue_insert.jpg)

 ## Deletion / Dequeue Operation
+Whenever an element is to be removed from queue, queue get the element using item count.
+Once element is removed.
+Item count is reduced by one.

 ![alt text](https://www.tutorialspoint.com/data_structures_algorithms/images/queue_remove.jpg)

 ## Demo Program